pmem/pmem.github.io/content/vmemcache/_index.md

 The cache is tuned to work optimally with relatively large value sizes.
 The smallest possible size is 256 bytes, but libvmemcache works best if the expected value sizes are above 1 kilobyte.

-See the <a href="./vmemcache/manpages/master/vmemcache.3.html">libvmemcache man page</a> for current master documentation and examples
+See the <a href="https://github.com/pmem/vmemcache/blob/master/doc/vmemcache.md">libvmemcache man page</a> for current master documentation.

 ### Building The Source